How Do You Know If A Business Acted Reasonably?

-Our state’s “premises liability” law says a cafeteria owner or operator is responsible to pay for the slip and fall victim’s damages, or losses, if the accident victim can prove that (1) the cafeteria had notice of a condition which would causes a slip and fall and the condition causing the fall was the actual and proximate cause of that accident and (2) the victim was harmed as a result of the cafeteria’s negligence.
+Our state’s “premises liability” law says a cafeteria owner or operator is responsible to pay for the slip and fall victim’s damages, or losses if the accident victim can prove that (1) the cafeteria had notice of a condition that would cause a slip and fall and the condition causing the fall was the actual and proximate cause of that accident and (2) the victim was harmed as a result of the cafeteria’s negligence.

 In other words, if the cafeteria owner/staff failed to act reasonably to protect its patron from falling and being hurt on its business property, then it is legally liable for that person’s damages.

 How Do You Know If A Cafeteria Owner or Operator Acted Reasonably In Preventing a Slip and Fall?